canvasxyz/canvas/packages/gossiplog/README.md

 #### Authorization

-If signatures are enabled, the message signature will be verified **before** `apply` is called.
+The message signature will be verified **before** `apply` is called.
 This means that, within `apply`, `signature.publicKey` is known to have signed the `message`, but it is still `apply`'s responsibility to verify that the given public key is authorized to append the given payload to the log.
-If signatures are disabled, then the `signature` argument is always `null`.

 #### Semantic validation